 At this point the clinician will provide regular contact and behavior therapy with the client, his/her loved ones, and relevant service providers.
 During this time the clinician will discuss how implementation of the behavior plan is going and current progress.
 He or she will also spend time working with the individual on a 1:1 basis as needed.
 The clinician will continue to model necessary skills to all those providing services to the client.
 He or she is available at any time by phone for emergencies or if you simply have questions about how to handle a current or ongoing situation.

 Our clinicians want to be there for you and your loved ones as you walk through the behavior change process.
-If you are interested in behavior support services with us, please contact our director, Tyler McGowen, at or call our office at 812-725-1665.
+If you are interested in behavior support services with us, please contact or call our office at 812-725-1665.
 We will be happy to answer your questions, tell you if we have any current openings in your area, and, if we do, suggest which clinician might be the best fit for you.
 We encourage you to interview with any clinician that you are interested in, and as always, you have the right to choose any provider or clinician you prefer.
 We hope to hear from you soon!